 Ok, here goes.

 Suppose you spend time in Dublin, Kilkenny, Cork and Kerry, which would not be an unusual itinerary.
-You’ll visit the following places (and more, these are the ones with entry charges and that we highly recommend).
+You’ll visit the following places (and more, these are the ones that we highly recommend).

 - Dublin: Kilmainham Goal and Dublin Castle

 - Day Trip from Dublin: Brú na Boinne, Hill of Tara, Trim Castle, Battle of the Boyne Centre